TheCowboyAI/nixos-yubikey/reset-keys.md

 - **Prerequisites**

-  - Ensure all necessary tools are installed (`gpg`, `ykman`, `ssh`, etc.).
+  - Ensures all necessary tools are installed (`gpg`, `ykman`, `ssh`, etc.) through the use of the Flake.
-  - The script assumes default locations for libraries (e.g., `/usr/lib/libykcs11.so`).
-Adjust paths if they differ on your system.

 - **Backup**

   - Before running the script, it's recommended to backup any existing keys or configurations.
+  - This will kill your existing keys.

 ---